covidvis/website/index.markdown

 <p>
-To visualize the impact of these lockdowns, we also plot a projection line for the original trajectory of the trend before the lockdown date.
+To visualize the impact of these lockdowns, we also plot a projection line for the <b>original trajectory</b> of the trend before the lockdown date.
-The projection extrapolates the growth curve based on the slope computed up until the lockdown date.
+The projection extrapolates the growth based on the slope computed up until the lockdown date.
 This projection is based on the simple assumption that the growth rate stays fixed throughout the entire period of time,